Sakala (newspaper)

 Sakala is an Estonian language daily newspaper first published in Viljandi on 11 March 1878 by Carl Robert Jakobson, a major figure of the Estonian national awakening period in the 19th century.
+It was considered as having a more radical line than the moderate Olevik.

 Sakala was the first political newspaper in Estonian.
 It was the most popular newspaper among Estonians in the late 19th century.
-Today it is the local newspaper of Viljandi County.
+Today, it is the local newspaper of Viljandi County.

 The masthead logo of Sakala was designed by Eduard Magnus Jakobson.